About Nicole

 Registered Clinical Counsellor (RCC #17073), British Columbia Association of Clinical Counsellors

-Approved Clinical Supervisor-Candidate, British Columbia Association of Clinical Counsellors
+Approved Clinical Supervisor-Candidate (ACS-Candidate), British Columbia Association of Clinical Counsellors

 Master of Education (M.Ed.) in Counselling Psychology, Simon Fraser University, Burnaby, BC (2019)